Network configuration

 Note

-The discovery tool is the central troubleshooting tool for checking whether Roboception sensors are properly connected and reachable by the host PC or not.
+The discovery tool is the central troubleshooting tool for checking whether Roboception 3D devices are properly connected and reachable by the host PC or not.
 For a detailed description, please refer to the discovery tool’s manual page.

 If the rc_visard is reachable, a simple double-click on the respective row opens the sensor’s Web GUI which let’s you explore and visualize the data from the device.
 In this case, you can fully access the rc_visard already such that no further configuration of the network settings is required and you can skip the next section.
 You might still change the network settings according to your needs as described in Configure the rc_visard’s network settings or directly head over to Optimizations for high network loads.